In political science terms

 All in all, it’s an impressively gruesome history.

-And then there’s the nationalism of the oppressed – the Irish rebels who fought a protracted guerilla war to win independence for the Republic – or the Algerians, Vietnamese, and others.
+Everything discussed up to this point has been the nationalism of empires, but the idea of political self determination for an imagined community has had deep resonance on the left as well.
+Famous examples include the Irish rebels who fought a protracted guerrilla war to win independence for the Republic – or the Algerians, Vietnamese, and others.
 Even in cases where nationalism wasn’t the original ideology, it manifested almost organically as new nations formed.
 Just look at Haiti – when the uprising began it wasn’t nationalist at all it was a slave rebellion.
 But as the French slave owners were driven out, the people of Haiti needed a common identity and it was born in their common struggle.

-The third category is nations that would never exist at all if it wasn’t for foreign interference.
+The next category is nationalisms where the imagined community is based on the shared historical trauma of colonization and would never have existed at all if it wasn’t for foreign interference.
 Depending on how you classify them, there are between 120 and 187 ethnic nations with distinct languages in the Philippines – it’s hard to believe they would have ever united as a single country if it hadn’t been for the succession of foreign invaders from the Spanish to the Japanese and the Americans.
 The same is probably also true in India, with 22 officially recognized ethnic nations and languages.
 If it hadn’t been for British conquest and colonization, they might have each remained independent instead of being consolidated into India and Pakistan (both shaped by religious nationalism in the absence of any unifying language).
 And of course Africa’s map is an absolute mess of borders drawn by former colonial powers with no regard at all for Africa’s incredibly diverse ethnic nations.

-The fourth variant is what’s sometimes called Civic Nationalism.
+The most recent development is what’s sometimes called Civic Nationalism.
 Civic nationalism is based on a common set of political values or objectives and is self-consciously diverse and inclusive of people with different backgrounds.
-In a real sense, the mass movements of the 60’s and 70’s were an effort to shift the United States from White Protestant nationalism to civic nationalism, starting with the election of Kennedy (the first Catholic) and (for Liberals at least) triumphing with the election of Barak Obama.
+In a real sense, the mass movements of the 60’s and 70’s were an effort to shift the United States from White Protestant nationalism to civic nationalism.

 And then there’s the Nationalism of the Black Panthers, Brown Berets, and others within the America’s internal colonies – a nationalism that didn’t seek to create a new State, but to carve out self government and autonomy.
 This fifth category of Nationalism, rooted in the rhetoric of ethnic nationalism, is distinct because many of these movements explicitly rejected the idea of creating a new State.